jamesheald/COIN/README.md

 ```
 obj = COIN;
 ```
 This object has [properties](#properties) that define the model (e.g., model parameters) and the paradigm (e.g., perturbations, sensory cues).
 Some properties have default values, which can be overwritten.
-Data in properties can be operated on by methods (functions) of the class.
+The default model parameters are the parameters fit to the average Data in properties can be operated on by methods (functions) of the class.

 To simulate learning on a simple paradigm, define a series of perturbations (use NaN to indicate a channel trial):
 ```